University of Roehampton: Reputation and rankings

-In the REF 2021, 218 staff were submitted in 12 areas and were graded 3*-4* overall.

-Proposed restructuring

-In May 2022, 226 academics (almost half the academic staff at the University of Roehampton) received an email from Vice Chancellor, Professor Jean-Noël Ezingeard, informing them that their jobs were at risk.
-The email proposed wide-ranging restructuring and redundancies across the university.
-The proposed job losses target the arts and humanities and would devastate longstanding and acclaimed teaching and research in subject areas such as creative writing, drama, and classics.
-The Member of Parliament for Putney, Roehampton and Southfields, Fleur Anderson, wrote to Professor Ezingeard on 6 June 2022 expressing her concern over the proposed restructuring and redundancies.
-Amongst the concerns laid out by Anderson in her letter were that the university's proposals amount to the practice of 'fire and rehire'; that the proposals would have a negative impact on current and prospective students; and that the proposed restructuring of the university would limit working-class education and opportunities, particularly in the creative fields.
+Roehampton is ranked 38th in the UK for the impact of its research.
+The University works with local businesses, arts organisations, the third sector, and higher education across the UK and internationally.

 Facilities

 Library

 The university opened a new library in 2017, designed by Feilden Clegg Bradley Studios.
 The library houses the Jewish Resource Centre Collection, the Centre for Marian Studies, a collection of resources covering all matters regarding the Virgin Mary, the Queen's Archive, featuring material on authority and governance within the Roman Catholic Church in the UK and the Richmal Crompton Collection of books and archive material accumulated during the lifetime of the author Richmal Crompton (1890–1969).

-Specialist facilities
+Biomechanics research facilities

 The university has a biomechanics laboratory, which is based at Whitelands College.
 The lab is equipped with advanced optical motion analysis systems, Kistler force plates, Biometrics Electromyography equipment, Goniometers and 3D Accelerometers, Motion Tracking Sensors, and Physiological assessment equipment.